Radio Row: Demolition

-Other American cities
+Other meanings

-Boston
+Boston residences

 In 1923, The Boston Globe reported that a section of Boston's North End had been dubbed "Radio Row" because of its many radio antennas.
 "The hurdy-gurdy has a rival," wrote the Globe.
 "No skyline anywhere else in the city or the suburbs is filled with so many antennae as the blocks stretching along some sections of Hanover and Salem sts.
 Many residents have three or four aerials—one has six—with wires leading down to receiving sets of all descriptions, in the homes of the foreign-born residents.
 It has all come about in a few months....All stairways lead to the roof, where [some residents] are arranging to rig up a loudspeaker, connected with instruments below.
 A survey of housetops...shows a whole population getting ready."

-Cleveland
+Cleveland stores

-A section of Downtown Cleveland along Prospect Ave. from East 4th to East 9th Street was known as "Radio Row", according to The Plain Dealer in 1928.
+According to The Plain Dealer in 1928, a section of Downtown Cleveland along Prospect Ave. from East 4th to East 9th Street was known as "Radio Row" for its radio and electronic-goods shops.

-Los Angeles
+Los Angeles broadcasting

-In Los Angeles of the 1940s and 1950s, "Radio Row" referred to the area near the intersection of Sunset Boulevard and Vine Street in Hollywood, where all four major radio networks had broadcasting facilities.
+In Los Angeles during the 1940s and 1950s, "Radio Row" referred to the area near the intersection of Sunset Boulevard and Vine Street in Hollywood, where all four major radio networks had broadcasting facilities.

-Philadelphia
+Philadelphia stores

-In the 1950s and 1960s, Philadelphia's Arch Street from 6th to 11th Streets was known as "Radio Row", after its electronic-goods stores.
+In the 1950s and 1960s, Philadelphia's Arch Street from 6th to 11th Streets was known as Radio Row, after its electronic-goods stores.

-Modern-day versions in Asia

-In the second half of the 20th century and early 21st century, various Asian cities developed electronics districts.

-Alternate meaning
+Media event broadcasting

 Radio Row may also refer to a large grouping of sports talk radio stations that broadcast from the Super Bowl media center during the week before the annual major football game.